KxSystems/embedPy/README.md

 1 2 3
 ```

-#### Getting attributes/properties
+#### Getting attributes and properties

-Given `obj`, an `embedPy` object representing a Python object, we can get an attribute/property directly using
+Given `obj`, an `embedPy` object representing a Python object, we can get an attribute or property directly using
 ```q
 obj`attr         / equivalent to obj.attr in Python
 obj`attr1.attr2  / equivalent to obj.attr1.attr2 in Python
 ```
-These operations return `embedPy` objects, allowing users to chain together operations.
+These expressions return `embedPy` objects, allowing users to chain operations together.
 ```q
 obj[`attr1]`attr2  / equivalent to obj.attr1.attr2 in Python
 ```